Minor in Leadership

 To develop your capacity to exercise leadership in all areas of your life.
 Below are the eight Student Learning Outcomes for the School of Leadership Studies:

-Identify and comprehend the impact of culture on one’s leadership style.
+- Identify and understand the impact of culture on leadership.

-Evaluate one's growth as an interculturally competent leader.
+- Identify, understand and evaluate one’s growth as a culturally competent leader.

 A minor in Leadership Studies complements your academic major by combining theory and practice with an emphasis on personal leadership development.